livingdocsIO/documentation/teaser-management/main.md

 Every list is assumed to be infinite in theory.
 The definition of a list contains a value of how many teasers should be manually controlled.
 In addition it contains an elastic search query that is used to "fill up" the list.
 For example we can define a manual controlled number of 5 and show the list in a container (see below) with 20 teasers.
 This would mean that an editor can manually control the order and appearance of the first 5 teasers, and the remaining 15 teasers are fetched using the list's elastic search query from the available assigned documents.

-To sum up, in order to appear in a list a document has to be:
+To sum up, in order to appear in a public list on the frontend, a document has to be:

-- assigned to the list (manually or automatically)
+- in any case, assigned to the list (manually or automatically)

 AND

-- be placed in the Livingdocs TM manually
+- either be ordered and published in the manual section of a list

 OR

-- "filled up" from the list's elastic search query
+- "filled up" from the list's elastic search query (automatic section of a list)

 ### Container